The Solution

 St George’s School was established in 2011 to educate the most vulnerable children.

 In 2014, the doors opened to the first 50 children.
-8 years later and the school is running at capacity with 500 children!
+10 years later and the school has over 650 children!

-The first 50 children are moving on to secondary school with fantastic future prospects.
+The first 50 children have moved on to secondary school with fantastic future prospects.

 The mission is to change the social structure in Gondar by developing some of Ethiopia’s most employable young adults.